polterguy/phosphorusfive-dox/chapter-17.md

 # Loops

-Looping, or iteration, is the ability to perform the same task, multiple times, optionally with some iterative piece of information, associated with each run.
+Looping, iteration, or enumeration, is the ability to perform the same task, multiple times, optionally with some iterative piece of information, associated with each run.
 An example could be to create a widget, for each name in some list.
 Below is an example of such a loop.

 ```
 _people